 Church of St. Leopold

-Church of St. Leopold (Kirche am Steinhof) was also designed by Otto Wagner for the Steinhof Psychiatric Hospital, and it is considered to be one of the most important Art Nouveau churches in the world.
-Wagner believed that any building has to functionally serve those who will use it, and in this case, it was a challenging task to recognize the needs of this church’s users.
-The architect thought that psychiatric patients deserved just as beautiful and functional spaces as someone who works in the Postal Bank building, so he designed this beautiful church.
+The church of St. Leopold (Kirche am Steinhof) was also designed by Otto Wagner for the Steinhof Psychiatric Hospital.
+It is considered to be one of the most important Art Nouveau churches in the world.
+Wagner believed that any building has to functionally serve those who will use it.
+In this case, it was a challenging task to recognize the needs of this church’s users.
+The architect thought that psychiatric patients deserved just as beautiful and functional spaces as someone working in the Postal Bank building.
 This church’s façade is covered with marble plates held in place with copper bolts and topped with a unique dome of copper and gold.

 The Ankerhaus on Graben Street is a Viennese building associated with two famous architects — Otto Wagner, who designed it, and Friedensreich Hundertwasser, an architect and artist who once had a studio in the building.
-This building was commissioned by the Anker Insurance Company, today operating under the name “Helvetia”, and they still occupy a part of the building.
-This was the first time Wagner created a multifunctional building, with the shop space on the ground level, offices and apartments in the middle, and a studio or workshop on the rooftop.
+This building was commissioned by the Anker Insurance Company.
+Today they are operating under the name “Helvetia” and still occupy a part of the building.
+This was the first time Wagner created a multifunctional building.
+The shop space was on the ground level, offices and apartments in the middle, and a studio or workshop on the rooftop.
 The rooftop might be its best feature, and it gives an amazing view of the city.

 Villa Wagner I

 Did you know that Otto Wagner married twice and that he built a villa for each of his wives?
-The first villa was for Josefine Domhart, and it was supposed to be a summer house, but the family ended up living there all year round.
+The first villa was for Josefine Domhart was supposed to be a summer house.
+Anyways, the family ended up living there all year round.
 The house is Palladian in style, with four iconic Neo-Classical columns at the entrance.
 Details on the railing and façade show that the architecture was going through a change, which resulted in the Art Nouveau style.

 Villa Wagner II